CoffeSiberian/automatic-spam/README.md

 ## Build

-In order to create your own executable binary on your system you can use the following command after installing all dependencies
+To compile and build your own binary on your system, use the following command after installing all dependencies

 ```bash
 pyinstaller --clean main.py